 Celularity Inc Segments Disclosure

-The reportable segments, which are the same as the operating segments, were determined based on the distinct nature of the activities performed by each segment.
+The reportable segments were determined based on the distinct nature of the activities performed by each segment.
 Cell Therapy broadly refers to therapies the Company is researching and developing.
 Therapies being researched are unproven and in various phases of development.
 Degenerative Disease produces, sells and licenses products used in surgical and wound care markets.
 BioBanking collects stem cells from umbilical cords and placentas and provides storage of such cells on behalf of individuals for future use.

 The Company manages its assets on a total company basis, not by operating segment.
-Therefore, the chief operating decision maker does not regularly review any asset information or related income statement effects by operating segment and, accordingly, asset information is not reported by reportable segment.
-Refer to the Consolidated Balance Sheet for information about total assets.
+Therefore, the chief operating decision maker does not regularly review any asset information or related income statement effects by operating segment and, accordingly, asset information is not reported by operating segment.
+Total assets were $107,329 and $132,682 as of December 31, 2025, and December 31, 2024, respectively.

 Financial information by segment is as follows: